 Prescription Drugs Take Vigilance

-Bobbie Jacobs, MS, LPC-S. Jacobs is a Counselor in private practice in
+by Bobbie Jacobs, MS, LPC-S. Jacobs is a Counselor in private practice in Greenville

 For at least the past four years the term pharming or, more specifically pharm parties has been making the rounds in the media.
 The term pharm party refers to a party in which all persons attending must bring any form of prescription drug they can get their hands on.
 In most cases the party participants are adolescents and they have accessed their drugs by way of their parents or grandparent’s medicine cabinet.
 The party-goers have a designated meeting place where they exchange drugs to get high, sometimes with deadly consequences.